autopi-io/documentation/docs/guides/autopi_logs.md

 file can start being used.
 This is done in order to keep the size of the log files relatively small.

 #### `/var/log/salt/minion`
-By default the salt minion log file is being rotated every week.
+By default, the salt minion log file is being rotated every week.
 Also by default, there will be 7 older versions of the log file that will be kept on the SD card before being removed.
 You can double check those defaults if you read the `/etc/logrotate.d/salt-common` file which has those definitions.

 #### `/var/log/syslog`
-By default the syslog file is being rotated every day.
+By default, the syslog file is being rotated every day.
 Also by default, there will be 7 older versions of the log file that will be kept on the SD card before being removed.
 You can double check those defaults if you read the `/etc/logrotate.d/rsyslog` file which has those definitions.